 There are infinitely many possible sets E of elementary events.
 This infinity enables the logic to have a dynamics loosely akin to that of conditionalization in probabilistic analysis.
 We start out with the choice of applicable E left entirely open.
 This is as evidentially neutral a starting point as the logic admits.
 We can then carry out the analog of conditionalization by restricting the admissible sets E to those with some particular elementary event or some set of elementary events.
 Loosely speaking this restriction introduces the new information that something in these elementary events is close to the actual outcome.
-More precisely, to conditionalize on some elementary event a in this way is say that some infinite subsequence of a must be common to all elementary events in E. For axiom III., in conjunction with the other axioms, requires that every elementary event in E have an intersection with a that has infinitely many H in it.
+More precisely, to conditionalize on some elementary event \mathbf{a} in this way is say that some infinite subsequence of \mathbf{a} must be common to all elementary events in E. For axiom III., in conjunction with the other axioms, requires that every elementary event in E have an intersection with \mathbf{a} that has infinitely many \mathbf{H} in it.

 As with the probability calculus, there are restrictions on the events on which we can conditionalize.
 In the ordinary probability calculus, we cannot conditionalize on events with zero probability.
-Correspondingly, if we have conditionalized on a set of elementary events containing a = <H, H, H, H, T, H, H, H, T, H, H, H, H, T, ...> we cannot then conditionalize on a set containing its complement
+Correspondingly, if we have conditionalized on a set of elementary events containing we cannot then conditionalize on a set containing its complement

+$$a = \langle H, H, H, H, T, H, H, H, H, T, H, H, H, H, T, ... \rangle$$

-$\mathbf{a}^{c} = \langle T, T, T, T, H, T, T, T, T, H, T, T, T, T, H, ... \rangle$
+$$\mathbf{a}^{c} = \langle T, T, T, T, H, T, T, T, T, H, T, T, T, T, H, ... \rangle$$ a factual scenario whose background facts would require axioms I.-V. to govern our inductive inferences.